-This type of performance appraisal method aligns properly with the desired performance management system of a company.
-The data collected from the feedback is used for the review of an employee.
-With the size and frequency of the data available you can effectively track and develop the performance of your workforce.
+This type of performance appraisal method aligns appropriately with the desired performance management system of a company.
+The data collected from the feedback is used for the review of an employee; with the size and frequency of the data available, you can effectively track and develop the performance of your workforce.

-This is one of the core reasons why companies opt for an all-round feedback system.
-Human resource management uses these data from the survey to fill the gaps in the skillsets of the employees.
+This is one of the core reasons why companies opt for an overall feedback system.
+Human resource management uses these data from the survey to fill the gaps in the employees' skillsets.
 This makes sure that the organization is up to date and well accustomed to the current trends in the industry.

 Onboarding and Training

 Companies want to have a structured way of training and getting new employees on board.
 It helps the companies identify the type of skills required and make arrangements for fresh new talent.

 Also, it helps companies to make arrangements for a promotion.
 It helps to familiarise the administration with the strength and weaknesses of a new leader.
 This makes sure that the company doesn’t lose too much time adapting to changes.

 These are broadly the reasons why companies opt for such an appraisal system.

 How to Conduct 360 Degree Appraisal?

 We all need people who will give us feedback.
 That’s how we improve.